How Much Does Full Coverage Car Insurance Cost?

 Compare Quotes From Multiple Insurers

-The annual cost difference between the cheapest and most expensive provider is $1,800.
-Same coverage, same driver — the difference is entirely insurer pricing.
-Find the cheapest full coverage car insurance by comparing quotes.
+The annual cost difference between the cheapest and most expensive provider is $1,800 for the same coverage and driver.
+MoneyGeek's cheapest full coverage car insurance comparison lists current rates from every major carrier side by side.

 2. 2

 A DUI adds $1,294 per year to your full coverage rate.
 An at-fault accident adds $666 per year and stays on your record for three to five years.
 Improving your credit from good to excellent saves $204 per year.
-Learn why car insurance rates go up.
+MoneyGeek's guide to why car insurance rates go up covers which factors add the most to your premium and how long each one stays on your record.

 3. 3